Sales and Marketing

 3. Understanding Canadian Workplaces

-Canadian employers, who often do not know how to assess education and work experience from other countries, may require or prefer you to have experience working in Canada.
+Canadian employers often may not know how to assess education and work experience from other countries.
+They may require or prefer you to Canadian work experience.
 Lack of local market experience can pose a challenge for newcomers, but there are ways to overcome some of these challenges.

 4. Job Finding Techniques

-The Canadian job market is very competitive and jobs are not easy to find.
-As well, finding a job in Canada may be very different than in your home country.
-There are many ways through which you can search for jobs in the sales and marketing sector.
+The Canadian job market is very competitive and finding a job in Canada may be very different than in your home country.
+There are many ways that you can search for jobs in the sales and marketing sector.

 The associations listed below provide additional information about the sales and marketing profession in Canada and offer a variety of professional development, education and networking opportunities.